Me4th/wp-travelshop-theme/travelshop/installation.md

 #### 6. Theme activation
 Activate the theme.
-(Please remove the wordpress default themes like twenty*).
+(Please remove the wordpress default themes like twenty*.)

 #### 7. Check config files
-Check this files for advanced configuration:
+Check these files for advanced configuration:
 * config-theme.php
 * config-routing.php
 * pm-config.php (pressmind SDK config)

-Also check functions.php: the first few lines contain onboarding code, that can be removed.
+Also check functions.php: the first few lines contain onboarding code that can be removed.

 #### 8. Ready!